relimitgmbh/markdown-builder/README.md

 Java Markdown Builder
 =====================

-A lightweight library for generating pretty printed markdown.
-No external dependencies except JUnit are used.
-This README.md file was generated with Markdown Builder.
+A lightweight library for generating well-formed markdown.
+No external dependencies except JUnit 5 (Jupiter) are used.
+[MIT license](/LICENSE.txt).

+The [README.md](/README.md) you are currently reading is generated with Markdown Builder.

 Examples
 ========